GoteoFoundation/goteo/docs/INSTALL.md

 # Filesystem used by goteo
 filesystem:
     handler:    local      # 's3' to use AmazonS3 storage, 'local' to use local file system
-    # Only need to be defined credentials if filesystem is s3:
+    # Only need to be defined credentials if file system is s3:
     # AWS credentials
     aws: &aws1
         key:        your-aws-key